-If an agency provides non-monetary benefits to Ministers, they should calculate the monetary value of such benefits and disclose them as 'short-term employee benefits' as part of KMP compensation disclosure in their financial statements.
+Besides the information disseminated by Treasury, if an agency provides non-monetary benefits to Ministers, they should calculate the monetary value of such benefits and disclose them as 'short-term employee benefits' as part of KMP compensation disclosure in their financial statements.
 This information should be provided to the Treasury to facilitate disclosure of aggregated non-monetary benefits in TSS annual financial statements.